Stripper: Tipping

-Private dance
+Private dances

-Where legal (or legal restrictions are ignored), dancers may offer additional services, such as a lap dance or a set amount of time in the champagne room, for a set fee rather than a tip.
-Private dances in the main club areas mostly take the form of table dances, lap and couch dances, and bed dances.
-Air dances are private dances with little to no contact between the dancer and customer, and they sometimes occur when other forms of dance are expected and paid for.
+Private dances, typically table dances or lap dances, are erotic dances performed for strip club customers.
+Table dances generally take place in the main lounge or open seating areas of the club and are performed on a customer's table or a small portable platform carried by the dancer.
+Table dancers maintain their distance from customers and there is usually no physical contact between the two.
+Lap dances involve more personal interaction and usually take place in a private or semi-private area of a club.
+Lap dancers sit directly on a customer's lap while performing a series of sexual moves in order to arouse them.
+Air dances, a variant of lap dances, have little or no physical contact between the dancer and the customer.

-Table dances are performed where the customer is seated on the main floor.
-Table dances also refer to a form of minimal touch private dance where the performer is physically located on a small table in front of the customer(s).
 Table dances should not be confused with table stages, where the stripper is at or above eye level on a platform surrounded by chairs and usually enough table surface for customers to place drinks and tip money.
 These stages are configured for close viewing of the striptease and are known for dancers lowering themselves from the stage onto customers during their set.

-Lap dances usually take place among the customer seating, but may occur publicly on stage with one or more dancers if events such as bachelor parties or birthdays are being celebrated.
-Bed dances involve the customer lying down with the entertainer(s) positioned on top of them, and are the least common of the three.
+Lap dances may occur publicly on stage with one or more dancers if events such as bachelor parties or birthdays are being celebrated.
+Bed dances involve the customer lying down with the entertainer(s) positioned on top of them, and are the least common type of private dance.
 This is because they are typically more expensive than lap dances due to the novelty and the increased level of contact between customer and dancer.

 A champagne room (also called a champagne lounge or champagne court) is a specialized VIP Room service offered by gentleman's clubs where a customer can purchase time (usually in half-hour increments) with an exotic dancer in a private room on the premises.
 In more expensive clubs the room, which is away from the main club, is well decorated and usually has its own bar.
 Clubs sell champagne by the glass or by the bottle for both the dancer and the customer.